riahamhari/weather-app/README.md

 # weather-app
-app to see weather forecast around the world
+app to see current weather conditions around the world